 The Prince of Demons, the King of Deviants, Master of the Spiralling Depths – the D&D Demogorgon goes by many names.
 Before he was an upside-down icon in Stranger Things, Demogorgon was a demonic lesser deity found swimming in the darkness of DnD’s underworld.
 Wizards of the Coast plucked this two-headed monster from mythology, adding him to the game’s first edition back in 1976.

-Below you’ll find a complete guide to one of the most iconic DnD monsters, the Demogorgon.
+Below you’ll find a complete guide to one of the most iconic DnD monsters and DnD demons, the Demogorgon.
 This includes Demogorgon 5e DnD stats and lore, as well as how the character differs from the one found in Stranger Things.
 We can even point you to the DnD books that’ll help you bring him to life in your next game.

 Here’s everything you need to know about the D&D Demogorgon: